mclaughlin-thomas/AI-aStar-Search/README.md

 pip install pygame
 ```

 ## CAPABILITIES:
--This program can perform A* with Manhattan or Euclidean heuristics.
-You can alter which heuristics function is called in the "astar" functionon on lines 262 and 272 by calling whicher heuristics function you prefer.
+- This program can perform A* with Manhattan or Euclidean heuristics.
+You can alter which heuristics function is called in the "astar" functionon on lines 236 and 246 by calling whicher heuristics function you prefer.

       -"heuristic_manhattan"  for Manhattan heuristics
       -"heuristic_euclidean"  forEuclidean heuristics

--Diagonal movement can also be enabled/disabled.
+- Diagonal movement can also be enabled/disabled.
 To disable diagonal movement, make Diag=False.
 To enable diagonal movement, make Diag=True.

--Wall/obstacles can also be enabled/disabled, as well as percent increase or decrease.
-To enable obstacles/walls within the search space, on line 35, make WALL_PROBABILITY be greater than 0 and to your desired liklihood of the node becoming a wall.
-To disable obstacles/walls within the search space, on line 35, make WALL_PROBABILITY be less than or equal to 0.
+- Wall/obstacles can also be enabled/disabled, as well as percent increase or decrease.
+To enable obstacles/walls within the search space, on line 45, make WALL_PROBABILITY be greater than 0 and to your desired liklihood of the node becoming a wall.
+To disable obstacles/walls within the search space, on line 45, make WALL_PROBABILITY be less than or equal to 0.
 When creating the search space full of nodes, each nodes then have a percentage liklihood of themselves becoming a wall, below is that funciton: this is not a traditional maze.

           if random.randint(1, 100) < WALL_PROBABILITY:
             self.wall = True

-## ISSUES:
--If the visuals from pygame struggle to load, you can dissable the grid lines on lines 213, 217,219,224,229, and 245.
-This WILL result in the gridlines going away.

 ## INSTRUCTIONS:
 - Install pygame and all other dependencies